misteridiot/humphry/README.md

-# BBC Radio 4 California
+# BBC Radio 4 Timeshift

 A project to create a physical radio that plays BBC Radio 4 time-synched to wherever it is.
 Uses get_iplayer and omxplayer to download and play the audio